 - 2 tablespoons of corn syrup or unsulphured molasses.

 - Water which has been left to stand overnight or rain water.

 Step by Step Instructions

 1. Fill a bucket with water.
 Either use rainwater or let the water stand so the chlorine can evaporate out.
 You don’t want to kill the beneficial micro-organisms, which is the point of municipal chlorine.
 Using a bubbler will speed up the release of Cl- ions from the water, cutting down the time the water needs to stand.

 2. Add the corn syrup or molasses to the water.
 This will serve as food for the micro-organisms.
-It helps to dissolve the molasses in a small volume (like half a cup) of hot water before adding it to the bucket.
+Try dissolve the molasses in a small volume (like half a cup) of hot water before adding it to the bucket.
 This prevents potential obstruction of your air bubblers.

-10. Refrigerate (in a sealed, labeled container) for up to 3 days.
+8. It can be refrigerated (in a sealed, labeled container) for up to 3 days.
 Non-pleasing odors from the tea after initial brewing or prolonged refrigeration may signal a low quality brew which should probably be thrown away.
 This could be added to a composter or wormery to prevent waste.